Edit

 If the subscription request fails, you get an HTTP response code of 400 with a message that has further details.

-When an event occurs, all enabled subscriptions in the project are evaluated, and the consumer action is performed for all matching subscriptions.
+When an event occurs, all enabled subscriptions in the project are evaluated.
+Then the consumer action is performed for all matching subscriptions.

-The event payload sent to certain consumers, like Webhooks, Azure Service Bus, and Azure Storage, includes a JSON representation of subject resource (for example, a build or work item).
-The representation of this resource can have different forms or versions.
+The event payload sent to certain consumers includes a JSON representation of a subject resource.
+For instance, the payload sent to webhooks, Azure Service Bus, and Azure Storage includes information about a build or work item.
+The representation of this resource can have various forms or versions.

 The resource version is the same as the API version.
-Not specifying a resource version means "latest released".
-You should always specify a resource version, which ensures a consistent event payload over time.
+If you don't specify a resource version, the latest version, latest released, is used.
+To help ensure a consistent event payload over time, always specify a resource version.

 A: Yes.
-For more information about the services that you can subscribe to from the administration page for a project, see the Overview.
+For more information about the services that you can subscribe to from a project administration page, see Integrate with service hooks.

 {